mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mendix-chat.md

 {{< figure src="/attachments/refguide/modeling/mx-assist-studio-pro/mendix-chat/mendix-chat-interface.png" width="300px" >}}

 {{% alert color="warning"%}}
-In some cases, you might need to click **Sign in** before MendixChat is available for use.
+In some cases, even when you are already logged in to Studio Pro, you might need to click **Sign in** under the **MendixChat** tab so that MendixChat is available for use.
 {{% /alert %}}

 ### 2.1 An Example of Interacting with MendixChat